bbc/digital-paper-edit-client/README.md

 [`.env`](./.env) contains environment variables config for the React client side app.

 <mark>Do not store credentials in `.env` during development.</mark>

+`REACT_APP_NAME` App name is used in browser title and navbar component.

 ## Deployment